 ...that among these are Life, Liberty and the pursuit of Happiness.

 As an American yogini, I’ve learned how to stoke the life force of prana within me and that moksha (liberation) is available within the next breath.
-I realize that so much suffering can be avoided when I stop pursuing personal gain, surrendering instead to the bliss of my true nature as Love.
+I realize that so much suffering can be avoided when I stop pursuing only the ego's gain, surrendering instead to the bliss of my true nature as Love.

 As an American yogini, I appreciate a community that reminds me daily of my true nature and inner power.
-I am honored and inspired by our interdependence.
-I feel grateful and blessed to be an American yogini.
+I am gratefully honored and inspired by our interdependence.

 Namaste to you and Happy Interdependence Day!